monopole/mdrip/README.md

 variables.
 It might have a second label like `@lesson1` that also appears on subsquent blocks that build a server, run it in the background, fire up a client to talk to it, then kill both through judicious used of process ID variables.
+A final code block might do cleanup, and have the label `@cleanup` so it can be run alone.

 There's no notion of encapsulation or automatic cleanup.
 Extracted scripts can do anything that the user can do.

-The markdown author can always add cleanup code to the final block.

 ## Build

-Assuming `Go` and `git` are present:
+Install Go then:

 ```
 export MDRIP=~/mdrip